 A Docker installation of Rancher is recommended only for development and testing purposes.
 The ability to migrate Rancher to a high-availability cluster depends on the Rancher version.

-- Select Cluster > Projects/Namespaces from the side navigation menu, then select a namespace, to view deployed resources by namespace.
 The Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
 For details, refer to the documentation on migrating Rancher to a new cluster.

 The Rancher server, regardless of the installation method, should always run on nodes that are separate from the downstream user clusters that it manages.
 If Rancher is installed on a high-availability Kubernetes cluster, it should run on a separate cluster from the cluster(s) it manages.